 Link rates (percentage of cases closed with an article linked) and link accuracy (the article resolves the issue raised in the case) are the key enabling elements for identifying the top issues that are driving support cost (case volume) and user disruption.
 In order to provide credible and actionable input to product management and development about the highest impact issues, we need to have link rates that exceed 60% and link accuracy that exceeds 90%.
 Link accuracy is more important than link rate.

 The KCS Principle of demand driven and the Core Concept of collective ownership combine to create efficiency.
 The idea that people feel a sense of responsibility for the quality of the articles they interact with is critical.
 The cost and delay of the alternative: that someone else owns article quality and that it is someone else's responsibility to review it, is prohibitive.
 This sense of collective responsibility is reinforced through coaching, the competency/licensing program, communications from the leaders, the performance assessment program, and the recognition programs.
 The new hero in the organization is the person who creates value through their contribution to the knowledge base, not the person who knows the most and has the longest line outside their cube.

 Feedback to the Knowledge Worker

-Knowledge workers must have visibility to their AQI results so they understand where to self-correct.
-AQI results are also a key tool for the Coaches as it helps them identify opportunities for learning and growth.
+Knowledge workers must have visibility to their Content Standard Checklist evaluations so they understand where to self-correct.
+Again, this is as part of a conversation about understanding and behavior - not about a percentage or number.
+Content Standard Checklist results are also a key tool for the Coaches as it helps them identify opportunities for learning and growth.